 Maryville University is committed to providing an environment where diverse issues and ideas can be openly discussed and explored.
 The freedom to assemble and exchange views is essential to the life of the University.
 In order to provide an atmosphere in which open communication can occur without disrupting the academic mission or daily functions of the University, this policy is in place to govern all forms of public expression of ideas and information, including campus rallies, demonstrations (individual or group), public assemblies, and the distribution and/or posting of written materials.
 This freedom, however, is subject to reasonable restrictions of time, place, and manner so that activities do not intrude on or interfere with the academic mission and daily functions of the University, or with other rights of members of the University community as defined in University policy.

 Notice of Time of Public Expression

 For public expression by members of the University Community—such activities must be conducted at times such that they do not create a disruption of University work.
-Members of the University community are encouraged to give prior notice of their plans to the vice president for Student Life at least 24 business hours prior to the event.
+Members of the University community are encouraged to give prior notice of their plans to the vice president for Student Life or designee at least 24 business hours prior to the event.
 This prior notice will help assure that the policy and guidelines are followed.